CB721/Train-Scheduler/README.md

-Train schedule application that provides up-to-date information about various trains, namely their arrival times and how man y minutes remain until they arrive at their station.
+Train schedule application that provides up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.